Optimal Control Problems Governed by MFSDEs with multi-defaults: Introduction

 On the other hand, it is well known that mean-field stochastic differential equation (MFSDE) has attracted much interest from many areas including the field of control theory.
-The optimal control problem governed by MFSDEs has been studied by numerous researchers (see \cite{agram2018mean, agram2019mean, chen2019Maximum, Dumitrescu2018Stochastic, Mannucci2020Non, Mayorga2020Short, meng2015optimal, yong2017Linear, zhang2021stochastic} ).
-Furthermore, the optimal control problem governed by SMFSDEs (respectively, MMFSDEs) was studied in \cite{Bachir2020Stochastic} (respectively, \cite{Pham2010Stochastic}).
-We also note that the conditional MFSDEs system and its applications have attracted much attention recently.
-This system plays an important role in mean-field games under asymmetric information, especially for major and minor players.
-For more detail about the conditional type MFSDEs, we refer to \cite{Caemona2018Mean1, Caemona2018Mean2, Caemona2016A, ma2018Kyle}.
-However, to the best of our knowledge, there are few papers dealing with the optimal control problem governed by MMFSDEs.
-The purpose of current paper is to investigate the optimal control problem governed by MMFSDEs.
+The optimal control problem governed by MFSDEs has been studied by numerous researchers (see \cite{agram2018mean, agram2021fokker, agram2019mean, Assouli2023Deep, Dumitrescu2018Stochastic, Li2016controlled, ma2018Infinite, meng2015optimal, moon2021Risk, wang2022maximum, zhang2021stochastic, zhang2016Modeling}).
+Furthermore, the optimal control problems governed by mean-field stochastic differential equation with a single default (SMFSDE) and the ones of mean-field stochastic differential equation with multiple defaults (MMFSDE) were studied in \cite{Bachir2020Stochastic, gou2021a} and \cite{Pham2010Stochastic}, respectively, in which both the SMFSDE and the MMFSDE are considered in the framework of progressive enlargement of filtration.
+We also note that the conditional MFSDEs system and its applications have attracted much attention recently (see \cite{buckdahn2023general, Caemona2016A, ma2018Kyle}).
+This system plays an important role in mean-field optimal control problems with partial information \cite{Buckdahn2017A}, and in mean-field games (MFGs) under asymmetric information (especially in MFGs with major and minor players \cite{Carmona2018Mean1, Carmona2018Mean2}).
+Nevertheless, to the best of our knowledge, the existing results including \cite{Buckdahn2017A, Pham2010Stochastic} are almost unapplicable to solve the following practical problem, which is inspired from \cite{Bachir2020Stochastic}. \begin{prob} Consider the wealth process with default

-The overarching goal of this paper is to introduce a new system of MMFSDEs of the conditional mean-field type involving random coefficients and provide a new method for solving the optimal control problems governed by such a system.
-A detailed contributions of our results is postponed in Section6.